mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * to search only in current file, press ctrl-f (cmd-f)
 * to search all files in current workspace, press ctrl-F (cmd-F) of select "View...Search"
+* can specify files to include and exclude using glob patterns
 * click left and right arrows in popup to move to previous and next matches
 * search results are live and update as files are modified